Yaroslav-Melnychenko/JavaScript-Interview-Questions/README.md

 ### Dependency Inversion Principle (DIP):
 High-level modules should not depend on low-level modules; both should depend on abstractions.
 This principle promotes loose coupling between modules.
 It allows modules to be more independent, flexible, and easier to test and maintain.

+## **React.
+What is it JSX**
+JavaScript XML.
+It is a syntax extension used in React.
+JSX allows developers to write HTML-like code within JavaScript, enabling them to define the structure and content of their components in a declarative and intuitive manner.
+JSX looks similar to HTML, but it's not actually HTML.
+It's a syntax extension that gets transformed into regular JavaScript using a transpiler like Babel before it can be executed by the browser.